 World Artists Experiences (WAE) is a non-profit organization that builds bridges for international understanding through cultural and citizen diplomacy in communities, colleges, and schools in Maryland, Pennsylvania, and nearby states.
 Since 2003 WAE has partnered with over 125 countries to present diverse and rich cultures through a variety of experiences.

 MAJOR PROGRAMS AND ACTIVITIES:

-DATE FOUNDED: WAE is incorporated in the State of Maryland October 1, 2002.
+DATE FOUNDED: WAE was incorporated in the State of Maryland October 1, 2002.
 The first season was 2003-2004.
-WAE will celebrate its tenth season in 2013-2014.
+Seasons run from July 1 to June 30 of the following year.

 ORGANIZATION: WAE is an all-volunteer organization.
 There is no paid staff.
 The number of volunteers in a year varies from 500 to 3,000 depending on the needed activities.
 WAE has a core group of over 350 volunteers.
 WAE is governed by a Board of Directors.

 FUNDING AND TAX STATUS: WAE receives donations from individuals, foundations, corporations, and businesses.
 WAE is an IRS Section 501(c)(3) Public Charity

 CONTACT: World Artists Experiences, PO Box 9753, Arnold, MD 21012; phone: 410-647-4481; email: